 Pick up locally

-Pick up your Mauritian Rupees with no hassles from 140+ stores across Australia.
+Pick up your Mauritian Rupees with no hassles from one of our many stores across Australia.

 Planning your trip to Mauritius